High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Comments on individual sources

-Apart from the 8 high-confidence sources at $E\ge 100$~GeV found by \citet{paper1} and the bright high-redshift sources discussed above, several other sources in tables \ref{table1} and \ref{table2} have detection significance higher than $4\sigma$ above 100~GeV.
-Below we list these sources and discuss some details of their broad band spectral energy distribution.
+Apart from the eight high-confidence sources at $E\ge 100$~GeV found by \citet{paper1} and the bright high-redshift sources discussed above, several other sources in Tables \ref{table1} and \ref{table2} have detection significances higher than $4\sigma$ above 100~GeV.
+We list below these sources and discuss some details of their broad-band spectral energy distribution.

-0.3cm \textit{PKS 0301-243} at $z=0.26$ has one back and one front-converted photon associated with the source above 100~GeV.
+0.3cm \textit{PKS 0301-243} at $z=0.26$ has one back- and two front-converted photon associated with the source above 100~GeV.
 The back photon is within the 95\% containment circle of the radius $\theta=0.3^\circ$.
-Taken together the two photons result in a $\simeq 3.8\sigma$ detection of the source above 100~GeV.
+Taken together, the two photons represent a $\simeq 5.2\sigma$ detection of the source above 100~GeV.
 At the same time, the source is also detected with high significance in the 30-100~GeV band.
-The broad band spectrum of PKS 0301-243, shown in Fig. \ref{fig:0301}, is consistent with the possibility that radio-to-X-ray emission are produced via synchrotron mechanism and 1-300~GeV emission via the inverse Compton mechanism.
+Both $E>100$~GeV photons came during the flaring activity of the source in April-May 2010 \citep{PKS0301_Fermi,PKS0301_NSV}.
+The broad-band spectrum of PKS 0301-243, shown in Fig. \ref{fig:0301}, is consistent with the possibility that radio-to-X-ray emission are produced via the synchrotron mechanism and the 1-300~GeV emission via the inverse Compton mechanism.

-0.3cm \textit{RX J0316.2-2607} is a relatively high redshift ($z=0.443$) source which has 2 back \gr s within the distance $\theta=0.1^\circ$.
-The chance coincidence probability of finding two photons within this distance from the source is $2.5\times 10^{-6}$ which implies detection significance $4.7\sigma$ above 100~GeV.
-From Fig. \ref{fig:0316} one can see that the source has hard \gr\ spectrum without a signature of high-energy cut-off.
+0.3cm \textit{RX J0316.2-2607} is a relatively high redshift ($z=0.443$) source, which has two back \gr s within the distance $\theta=0.1^\circ$.
+The chance coincidence probability of finding two photons within this distance from the source is $2.5\times 10^{-6}$, which implies a detection significance $4.7\sigma$ above 100~GeV.
+From Fig. \ref{fig:0316}, one can see that the source has a hard \gr\ spectrum without a signature of a high-energy cut-off.
 The \gr\ energy flux from the source is comparable to the optical flux.
-Similarly to BZU J2313+1444, this source also might be an ideal candidate for the study of EBL and of cosmological magnetic fields.
+Similarly to BZU J2313+1444, this source might also be an ideal candidate for the study of both EBL and cosmological magnetic fields.